Ouch… my first copywriting shocker!

 My infamous Uber email…

-My infamous “Uber email” was written in an airport lounge after my first Uber ride.
+I wrote my infamous “Uber email” in an airport lounge after my first Uber ride.
 I was thrilled by their service and I over-exuberantly wanted to share this experience with our list.
 In an error of judgement, I hit send as I boarded the plane in Sydney.
-And once I landed in Brisbane… my inbox was full.
+And once I landed in Brisbane… my inbox was full and I hadn’t even realised the extent of my copywriting shocker.

 A few testaments to my copywriting skills